-2015 (Actual) 2016 (Actual) 2017 (Estimate) civil litigation cases current on 31 December 35 677 35 356 35 355 new proceedings (including non-construction arbitration and mediation) brought by the Governmentnew proceedings (including non-construction arbitration and 1 768 1 756 1 790 mediation) brought against the Government 1 624 1 196 1 265 person days of court appearances 1 672 2 220 2 735
+2016 (Actual) 2017 (Actual) 2018 (Estimate) civil litigation cases current on 31 Decembernew proceedings (including non-construction arbitration and 35 356 36 778 36 780 mediation) brought by the Government 1 756 1 582 1 645

-2015 (Actual) 2016 (Actual) 2017 (Estimate) items of legal advice provided 15 161 14 902 14 900 commercial tenders, consultancy briefs, contracts, licences and franchises drafted/vetted 676 656 655
+2016 (Actual) 2017 (Actual) 2018 (Estimate) new proceedings (including non-construction arbitration and mediation) brought against the Government 1 196 1 707 1 730 person days of court appearances 2 220 1 400 1 465 items of legal advice provided 14 902 15 387 15 385 commercial tenders, consultancy briefs, contracts, licences and franchises drafted/vetted 656 692 690

-- 13 During 2017-18, the Civil Division will advise on the legal aspects of: - proceedings involving the Government, in particular those involving the Basic Law and administrative law issues, immigration matters, revenue matters, charities and trusts, contempt of court, election matters, contractual/commercial disputes, land matters, building matters, town planning matters, environmental issues, rating appeals, government rent appeals and damages claims including personal injuries; - the English and Chinese texts of contracts, undertakings, tender documents, public franchises, licences and other legal documents for the Government, in addition to drafting and vetting such texts; - legislative initiatives for the handling of non-refoulement claims made under the unified screening mechanism and other related matters; - the regulation of companies, securities, insurance, information technology, electronic transactions, e-commerce, transportation, broadcasting and telecommunications as well as proposals for reform; - legislative initiatives with regard to corporate insolvency law; - implementation of the Judiciary's Information and Technology Strategy Plan to facilitate court users by providing them with an electronic option for court processes; - review of the family procedure rules; - implementation of the Law Reform Commission Report on Child Custody and Access; - taking forward the results of the review of the regulatory framework of the post-2018 local electricity market; - proposed establishment of a voluntary health insurance scheme; - legislative amendments to the marine and aviation related legislation; - one-off assistance package to owners of trawler vessels, local deckhands and owners of fish collector vessels affected by the trawl ban; - proposed legislation for a licensing scheme to regulate private columbaria; - proposed legislation for revamping the existing regulatory regime for private healthcare facilities and for regulating medical devices; - proposed amendments to the Protection of Endangered Species of Animals and Plants Ordinance (Cap.
-586) to phase out the ivory trade; - development of Trade Single Window; - matters arising from or in connection with the excess lead in drinking water incident discovered in July 2015; - various studies, projects and initiatives, including those in relation to the enhancement of the soundness and resilience of Hong Kong's financial system and strengthening of Hong Kong's role as an international financial centre amidst the changing financial circumstances, West Kowloon Cultural District, the Guangzhou-Shenzhen-Hong Kong Express Rail Link, the Hong Kong-Zhuhai-Macao Bridge, the development of North East New Territories New Development Areas and construction and operation of youth hostels; - introduction of legislation to clarify the legal consequences of making an apology so as to encourage making of apologies to facilitate settlement of disputes; and - feasibility study of establishing a Government-led Special Needs Trust.
+- 13 During 2018-19, the Civil Division will advise on the legal aspects of: - proceedings involving the Government, in particular those involving the Basic Law and administrative law issues, immigration matters, revenue matters, charities and trusts, contempt of court, election matters, contractual/commercial disputes, personal injuries and other damages claims, land matters, building matters, town planning matters and environmental issues; - implementation of the Judiciary's Information and Technology Strategy Plan to facilitate court users by providing them with an electronic option for court processes; - legislative initiatives for the handling of non-refoulement claims made under the unified screening mechanism and other related matters; - legislative initiatives with regard to corporate insolvency law; - legislative amendments to tax legislation; - legislative proposals for the establishment of a Policyholders' Protection Scheme; - legislative amendments to the marine and aviation related legislation; - implementation of the Private Columbaria Ordinance (Cap.
+630); - proposed legislation for revamping the existing regulatory regime for private healthcare facilities and for regulating medical devices; - proposed amendments to the Protection of Endangered Species of Animals and Plants Ordinance (Cap.
+586); - review of the family procedure rules; - the English and Chinese texts of contracts, undertakings, tender documents, public franchises, licences and other legal documents for the Government, in addition to drafting and vetting such texts; - the regulation of companies, securities, banks insurance, information technology, electronic transactions, e-commerce, transportation, broadcasting and telecommunications as well as proposals for reform; - taking forward the results of the review of the regulatory framework of the post-2018 local electricity market; - feasibility study of establishing a Government-led Special Needs Trust; - development of Trade Single Window; - various studies, projects and initiatives, including those in relation to the enhancement of the soundness and resilience of Hong Kong's financial system and strengthening of Hong Kong's role as an international financial centre amidst the changing financial circumstances, the Guangzhou-Shenzhen-Hong Kong Express Rail Link, the development of North East New Territories New Development Areas and construction and operation of youth hostels; - implementation of a pilot mediation scheme to resolve suitable Small Claims Tribunal cases; and - the study of the possibility of using evaluative mediation to resolve disputes in addition to facilitative mediation.